AriaKillebrewBruehl/CSCI385/showcase/README.md

 Rotating the smaller disks in was the hardest part of this assignment for me.
 It took me some time to realize that I had to rotate the disks around the y-axis.
 To do so I had to dig deep into my trig memories form highschool.
 As with the sphere I was careful in doing these sine and cosine calculations so that I could reuse the numbers I found to make my code run more efficiently.

 ## Part3: Surface of Rotation :star2:

+### Design

+The basic idea of the star spiral is similar to the torus.
+First I created a flat star object.
+I then places it at even increments around the circumference of the base disk.
+Then I rotated the stars in and connected each star to the one after it.
+To make the stars spiral up I increased the y coordinate each time I created a new star.

+### Notes

+Getting the positioning and rotation of the star was slightly more complicated that just the torus since the star is made by doing 5 loops where on each loop a v-shaped section of the star is made out of two triangles that are made out of 4 points.

+There is also a button to increase of decrease the tightness of the spiral.
+Tightening the spiral all the way gives bonus rontini!

 ## Part 4: Pasta :spaghetti:

 ### Design